circonus/irondb-docs/operations.md

 age".

 Each node is listed in a heading derived from its IP and port, and a gossip age in parentheses (see below).
-The node's average latency from all its peers is displayed at the right end of the heading line.
+The node's latency summary is displayed at the right end of the heading line.
+This is intended as a quick "health check" as to whether this node is significantly behind or not.

 Clicking on the heading exposes a list of peer nodes, also by IP:port, and a latency indicator.
 Each peer's latency may thus be read as "how far behind"